Built to Build: Shaping the World around us

 The correct surface is of vital importance in civil engineering projects: from bridges and tunnels to runways and parking aprons at airports.
 The surface needs to be strong enough to withstand each location’s different daily load and use patterns, as well as temperature differences, weather conditions and the use of aggressive de-icing technology.
 Bitumen products are designed to withstand the most extreme conditions and provide a safe, durable surface.

 Asphalt concrete with a void content of ≤ 3% is completely watertight and can be used to seal structures, basins or containers that will be used to contain water or other liquids.
-Asphalt can be used to waterproof dams, reservoirs, landfill sites and flood protection basins.
+Bitumen can be used to waterproof dams, reservoirs, landfill sites and flood protection basins.